 There are four main categories to consider:

-• Inbound marketing: Draws customers through landing page optimization, video marketing, and B2B marketing.
-It can also overlap with digital marketing, mainly SEO and content marketing.
+2. Inbound marketing: Draws customers through landing page optimization, video marketing, and B2B marketing.
+It can also overlap with digital marketing, mainly SEO and content marketing on and off social media platforms.

-• Outbound marketing: This involves taking initiative to start the conversation with your target audience (rather than pull them in with interest, like inbound tactics).
-Examples include email marketing, radio and TV ads, affiliate marketing, direct mail, or cold calling.
+3. Outbound marketing: This involves taking the initiative to start the conversation with your target audience (rather than pull them in with interest, like inbound tactics).
+Examples include email marketing, and offline efforts like radio and TV ads, affiliate marketing, direct mail, or cold calling.

 Here’s what we mean: